 Typical cloud-topped peaks.

 When everyone stopped for a lunch break, I decided to push on.
-The hut was only about 6 more kms but it was a long way given the challenging trail conditions and my lack of water.
+The hut was only about 6 more kms but it was a long ways given the challenging trail conditions and my lack of water.
 The constant mud was the worst…all that water infused with soil but not a drop to drink.
 I could have probably collected water from one of the bigger puddles, but I wasn’t that desperate.
 The trail went up and down many steep knobs…just a taste of what would come the next day.
 There were a few open tussock areas, with great views.
 But the tussock was hard to walk through, as it obscured the trail and I couldn’t see where I was stepping…usually into a mud puddle.
 So much for new shoes.
 I even almost stepped on a bird that was under the grass, in the middle of the trail.
-What it was doing there, I haven’t a clue.

-I arrived at the hut at 5 pm, the first of the group of 11 (one additional guy, German Nils, arrived that morning) that set out from the center.
-I found Ozzy Damian, Americans McKenzie and Liz, Kiwi Rob and two other non-TA walkers, I can’t remember their names.
+I arrived at the hut at 5 pm, the first of the group of 11 (one additional guy, German Nils, arrived in the morning) that set out from the center.
+Inside I found Ozzy Damian, Americans McKenzie and Liz, Kiwi Rob and two other non-TA walkers, I can’t remember their names.
 The 4 TA walkers were taking a zero day at the hut, hoping for clearer weather.
+Others that were behind me quickly rolled in and it got crowded.
 It was a good thing it was a 16 bunk hut!
 We were going to need all of that space, and maybe more.

 It was nice catching up with Damian and meeting the new people.
 Everyone was very nice.
 But I found the big group a little overwhelming.
-I’ve always been shy aroung big groups anyways.
-Being that everybody already knew each other, having travelled extensively together since before the Whanganui, I definitely felt like an odd-man-out.
 My prior TA experiences have been with much smaller groups of 5 or less and mostly by myself or with just one other.
+I’ve always been shy around big groups anyways.
+Being that everybody already knew each other, having traveled extensively together since before the Whanganui River, I definitely felt like an odd-man-out.